 Just for those who did not see the pilot can you give us a summary of Sunny D?

-Sunny D is story about the quarter life crisis – something which a number of Millennials/Generation Rent know well – and realising that achieving dreams requires you not sleepwalk through life.
-But it’s really funny
+Sunny D is a story about the quarter-life crisis – something which a number of Millennials/Generation Rent know well – and realising that achieving dreams requires you not to sleepwalk through life.
+But it’s really funny.

 Your co-stars include Don Warrington MBE who plays your dad, Katherine Ryan and Gbemi Ikumelo, did you have a hand in choosing your co-stars and were their parts written with them in mind?

-Yes, definitely, it’s something that is incredible important to me.
-Right from the start of the writing process I knew that I wanted to include not only A-list talent like Don and Katherine, but also icons from the urban circuit such as Slim, Rudi Lickwood and Angie Le Mar – alongside exceptional theatrical talent like Gbemi and David Ajao, who perhaps weren’t as well known to TV audiences.
+Yes, definitely, it’s something that is incredibly important to me.
+Right from the start of the writing process I knew that I wanted to include not only A-list talent like Don and Katherine but also icons from the circuit such as Slim, Rudi Lickwood and Angie Le Mar – alongside exceptional theatrical talent like Gbemi and David Ajao, who perhaps weren’t as well known to TV audiences.
 The unique combination of disciplines has been phenomenal.

-You are an award winning stand-up comic citing Dave Chappelle and Chris Rock as your inspirations does this mean you have Hollywood in your sites, or you sticking with the UK?
+You are an award-winning stand-up comic citing Dave Chappelle and Chris Rock as your inspirations does this mean you have Hollywood in your sights or are you sticking with the UK?

 How important was it for your series to be a part of the BBC’S Black and British season?